 At Logan University, students receive extensive clinical training through the Logan University Health Centers.

-In Trimester 7, students enter into the Student Clinic where they begin their journey to treat patients.
+In Trimester 7, students enter into the Student Health Center where they begin their journey to treat patients.
 Here they treat other students and student family members under the supervision of faculty clinicians who guide students through the process of treating patients.

-Interns will also participate in rotations at a variety of Health Centers offering chiropractic care to diverse populations including veterans, the physically disabled and the homeless and underinsured populations.
-Logan continues to build relationships and expand the opportunities for interns.
+Student doctors will also participate in rotations at a variety of Health Centers offering chiropractic care to diverse populations including veterans, the physically disabled and the homeless and underinsured populations.
+Logan continues to build relationships and expand the opportunities for student doctors.